Kuzkay/OkayyNetwork/kuz_UI/README.md

 # Kuz_UI
-Use CallRemoteEvent when from the server
+Use CallRemoteEvent from the server

 ***
 #Callable Events: